-In her book, The Four Levels of Healing, Shatki Gawain tells a story to illustrate how beliefs can control our lives.
+In her book, The Four Levels of Healing: A Guide to Balancing the Spiritual, Mental, Emotional, and Physical Aspects of Life (Gawain, Shakti), Shatki Gawain tells a story to illustrate how beliefs can control our lives.
 In India, when training baby elephants, trainers begin by sturdily chaining one hind leg of the animal to a tree.
 The elephant becomes accustomed to the chain and, pretty soon, doesn’t even try to get free.
 The trainer then reduces the size of the chain until, finally, all that is required to constrain the animal is a thin string.
 It’s not the string that restrains him.
 It’s his belief.

 Gawain says that our unconscious beliefs cause us to view the world through colored glasses without even realizing that we’re wearing them.
 We believe the world is just colored that way because it’s what we’ve learned to believe, like the elephant.
 Our belief systems color every experience, and we tend to keep interpreting and interacting with the world based on these core beliefs whether we are conscious of them or not.
 A person can become aware of the glasses, choose to take them off, and consciously see the world differently.

 The first step in doing this is to become aware of your thought patterns and core beliefs, especially the recurring ones that repeatedly pop into your mind and govern your behavior.
 Notice which ones support you and which ones hold you back.
 Once you are aware of limiting beliefs, you can consciously choose to change them to something else every time you find yourself having these thoughts.